beejjorgensen/Super-Star-Trek-Info/doc/sst_spec.md

   * If there are any Klingon's in the quadrant, the condition is `*RED*`.

-  * Else if the Enterprise's energy is less than 10% of maximum, the condition is `YELLOW`.
+  * Else if the Enterprise's energy (not counting shields) is less than 10% of maximum, the condition is `YELLOW`.

   * Else the condition is `GREEN`.